What are Treatment Options for Gummy Smile Correction

 The technologically advanced laser that we use aids for quick healing of the gums.
-Not only does the laser remove the extra gum tissue, but also it cauterizes the blood vessels that surround the area which significantly reduces bleeding and infection risk.
+Not only does the laser remove the extra gum tissue, but it also cauterizes the blood vessels that surround the area which significantly reduces bleeding and infection risk.

 A routine gum recontouring procedure for a gummy smile correction is typically short and can be combined with other treatment such as preparation for veneers or crowns, or having fillings placed.

 Using BOTOX for a Gummy Smile?
+Your Lincoln dentist answers…

 What conditions require more treatment for gummy smile correction?
+Your Lincoln dentist answers…

 Frequently Asked Questions about Gummy Smile Correction

 Is gummy smile correction covered by dental insurance?
 Your Lincoln dentist answers…

 In most cases, insurance does not cover gummy smile correction.
-This is because the nature of this treatment is cosmetic.
-Like with most cosmetic solutions, insurance doesn’t cover the costs.
+This is because the nature of this treatment is considered cosmetic.
+Like most cosmetic solutions, insurance doesn’t cover the costs.
 However, if your confidence is suffering because of gummy smile, insurance is irrelevant!
 We want to make sure you’re satisfied with the way you look, even if it means utilizing our convenient payment options.

 Does gummy smile correction actually improve my oral health?
+Your Lincoln dentist answers…

 Gummy smile correction does improve your oral health!
 Sometimes hidden plaque will use your gummy smile to stay untouched.
 When you have your gummy smile corrected, you’re allowing your gums to reveal previously hidden plaque.
 When brushing and flossing, you’ll be able to remove more of this plaque than before.
 This allows your mouth to stay clean and healthy.
 Ultimately, the state of your oral health has a lot to do with your overall health, too.
 Recent research suggests that overall health is very connected to your oral health.
 Inflammation is one of the newest topics in overall health research, and it’s on the rise.
 This is because inflammation is a hidden enemy to your health, and poor oral health predisposes you to inflammation.
 You can learn more about inflammation here.